 2. Repetitive manufacturing

 Repetitive manufacturing is a type of production process that results in a standardised output of goods.
 Identical or highly similar products are manufactured in large quantities using an automatic chain of actions.
+A kitting process is often implemented to streamline these repeat productions.

 Repetitive manufacturing aims to achieve high levels of efficiency while producing a large volume of consistently identical items.
 This manufacturing method is ideal if you have products with stable and predictable demand.